Impact of Cash Flow Forecasting on Growth

 Having access to specialist business accountants when building your business foundation can be important in making your business successful.
 Speak to specialists such as lawyers, accountants or marketing consultants in order to determine if they can add any value or provide any useful feedback.

 Net cash flow and its importance:

-Positive cash flow can help a business meet their short or long-term loans and other pending bills on time.
+Positive cash flow can help a business meet its short or long-term loans and other pending bills on time.

 In contrast, negative cash flow can increase the business’s struggle to fulfil its immediate needs and may force the business owner to borrow loans from creditors.
 Negative cash flow can also have a devastating impact on business relations with creditors and lenders.

 Are you in a poor cash position and are being pursued by your creditors?
 We have explained in detail what to do if you receive a winding-up petition?
-Alternatively, if you have too much cash and do not know what to do with it, how about learning about ways to grow your surplus cash.
+Alternatively, if you are in a better cash position and do not know what to do with it, how about learning about ways to grow your surplus cash.

 Why should I start paying attention to cash flow?

-A companies cashflow if managed effectively can act as a potential safeguard during an economic crisis like a recession.
+A companies cashflow if managed effectively can act as a potential safeguard during an economic crisis like a recession and save your business from falling into a poor cash position.
 Financial institutions or lenders may refuse to lend money in times like these.
 Not only this, but borrowing may become more expensive as interest rates usually go up to balance the risk of borrowers not returning the money.
 Therefore, the cash flow of a company is crucial to surviving seasonal and economic downturns.

 Related: Late payments can affect a company’s cash flow.
 We have prepared a visual presentation to show you how you can avoid the problem of late payments.

 What is the purpose of cash flow forecasting?